Mukesh-219/datashield/datashield/PROJECT_REPORT.md

 - Support report generation via client-side PDF export.

 ## 3. Literature Survey (Consolidated)
 Machine learning approaches to web vulnerability and payload classification commonly leverage **text representation** and **supervised classifiers**.
-A typical effective pipeline uses **TF-IDF (with n-grams)** to vectorize payload text, followed by classifiers such as **Random Forest** due to its strong baseline performance and robustness on non-linear decision boundaries.
+A typical effective pipeline uses **TF-IDF (with character n-grams)** to vectorize payload text, followed by classifiers such as **Random Forest** due to its strong baseline performance and robustness on non-linear decision boundaries.
+Character-level n-grams are particularly effective for security payloads because they capture attack tokens (e.g., `OR`, `SELECT`, `onerror=`) regardless of spacing, casing, or obfuscation.

+For network-level threat detection, the **CICIDS2017** benchmark dataset provides labeled network flow records covering DDoS, PortScan, BruteForce, DoS, and web attack classes.
+Feature-based classifiers on flow statistics (packet lengths, inter-arrival times, flag counts) achieve near-perfect separation between benign and attack traffic.

 For operational security workflows, research and industry practice increasingly emphasize **low-latency visibility** and **automation**.
 Real-time communication mechanisms such as WebSockets (and Socket.IO) reduce the time between detection and human review, improving incident response efficiency.

-DataShield consolidates these ideas into a microservices design: the backend orchestrates authenticated operations and persistence, while the ML service performs TF-IDF + Random Forest inference.
+DataShield consolidates these ideas into a microservices design: the backend orchestrates authenticated operations and persistence, while the ML service exposes two models — a payload text classifier and a network flow classifier.

 ## 4. Research Challenges
 - **Model readiness at runtime:** the ML service must load model artifacts (model + vectorizer) before serving predictions.